mschuchard/vault-mcp-server/README.md

 }
 ```

-Until this tool matures beyond an arbitrary point the above hosted Docker Hub registry container image will match the code hosted here at `HEAD`.
+Until this tool is formally released at version `1.0.0` the hosted Docker Hub registry container image will match the code hosted here at `HEAD`.

 ## Features
 - ACL Policies